Geoffrey Robertson

-Geoffrey Ronald Robertson (born 30 September 1946) is an Australian-British barrister, academic, author and broadcaster.
-Robertson is a founder and joint head of Doughty Street Chambers.
+Geoffrey Ronald Robertson (born 30 September 1946) is an Australian and British barrister, academic, author and broadcaster.
+Robertson is a founder and a former joint head of Doughty Street Chambers.
 He serves as a Master of the Bench at the Middle Temple, a recorder, and visiting professor at Queen Mary University of London.

 Early life and education

 Robertson was born in Sydney, Australia, and grew up in the suburb of Eastwood.
 His father, Frank, survived an RAAF training flight crash in Chiltern, Victoria, in 1943, and went on to be a senior officer of the Commonwealth Bank, and later a stockbroker.

-Robertson went to Epping Boys High School and then attended the University of Sydney, where he graduated with a Bachelor of Arts in 1966 and a Bachelor of Laws with First-Class Honours in 1970.
-He won a Rhodes Scholarship to study at the University of Oxford, where he graduated with a Bachelor of Civil Law from University College in 1972.
+Robertson went to Epping Boys High School and then attended the University of Sydney where he graduated with a Bachelor of Arts degree in 1966 and a Bachelor of Laws degree with first-class honours in 1970.
+He won a Rhodes Scholarship to study at the University of Oxford where he graduated with a Bachelor of Civil Law degree from University College in 1972.
 In 2006 he was awarded an honorary degree of Doctor of Laws by the University of Sydney.

 Awards

-Robertson won Australian Humanist of the Year in 2014 for his work as a human rights lawyer and advocate.
+Robertson won the Australian Humanist of the Year award in 2014 for his work as a human rights lawyer and advocate.